 How Alpine shaped the solution.

-The project’s art historian, Mary Lou Davis, said this of our work: “I know of no other house in which so much decorative finish history is intact, revealed and easily readable.
+The project’s art historian, Marylou Davis, said of our work: “I know of no other house in which so much decorative finish history is intact, revealed and easily readable.
 The work in uncovering this is remarkable!”
 Alpine is proud to have been a part of the preservation of this national treasure.
 Our work at the Colonel Barrett House was highlighted on PBS’s This Old House with Norm Abrams.
 Colonel Barrett’s House is now fully restored and is a permanent part of the Minuteman National Park.

 Save Our Heritage Foundation, Concord, MA

-Lead Paint Abatement and Historic Restoration
+Lead Paint Abatement and Period Restoration

 Alpine and This Old House Preserve History.

 While working under the guidance of the Save Our Heritage foundation and Minuteman National Park, Alpine invited This Old House to visit and observe the effort to preserve this 300 year old national treasure.
 Excited by what they saw, This Old House selected to highlight the project in one of their episodes.
 In the episode the Alpine team is shown painstakingly removing layers of lead paint while preserving the centuries-old original finish.
-We invite you to watch Alpine’s team in action.